Umuzi-org/tech-department/content/projects/first-personal-website/_index.md

 ---
 title: Build your first personal website
+ready: True
 ---

 For the learnership you will create a website with your CV and a portfolio of your work.
 Create the website and host it on Github.
-You will be updating your portfolio throughout the learnership.
+You will be expected to keep your portfolio up to date throughout the learnership.

-## Brief: Create a Personal Website

-### Summary:
+This portfolio is important because the Umuzi Plug team will make use of it when finding you work-experience gigs and/or full time employment.
+Please take your professional image seriously now.

+## Instructions

-Create a personal website to showcase your talents and ambitions and to let the world know more about you.
-In the future, this will be the website you send to potential employers, so it should have the ability to show a portfolio of your best work.
+Create a personal website to showcase your talents and ambitions.

-### Details:

 The content and information you choose to display is up to you.
 There should be some information about your skills, interests, and previous experience, as well as information on how to get in touch with you.
 Think about the user experience when designing your layout and navigation.